sagnikc395/weave/README.md

 - Redis is installed as a future dependency but not used
 - there is no Docker or deployment setup in the repo yet

-## Why This Project Exists

-This codebase exists to make Python concurrency tradeoffs concrete:

-- `asyncio` is used where the bottleneck is waiting on the network
-- processes are preferred for CPU-heavy parsing when available
-- a lock protects exact URL deduplication in shared in-memory state

-The point is not "use asyncio everywhere."
-The point is to use the concurrency primitive that matches the bottleneck.